BalaVakamalla/infapp/README.md

-#This repo contains the source code for user1 on rpi to connect to respective topic on AWS
+#This repo contains the source code for user1 on BeagleboneBlack to connect to respective topic on AWS